Step 1: Learn the calculation

 Wage Replacement Rates

-The longer you work and accrue service credit, the closer your retirement benefit is to your final average salary.
+The longer you work and accrue service credit, the closer your retirement benefit is to your final monthly salary.
 Multiplying your Years of Service by the appropriate multiplier will provide you with the percentage of your average monthly compensation that will be paid as a monthly retirement benefit.

 As the table demonstrates, even if you spend a full career in public service, your retirement benefit will only be a fraction of the wages you received while working.
 In fact, the ASRS was designed to be only one of three savings methods used by public employees to save for retirement, with social security and personal savings being the other two forms of retirement savings.